Olivier Giroud: Lille

-On 1 July 2025, after leaving Los Angeles FC unattached, Giroud officially signed for Ligue 1 club Lille on a one-year contract, returning to France and Ligue 1 following his one-year stint in the United States and the Major League Soccer.
+On 1 July, after leaving Los Angeles FC unattached, Giroud officially signed for Ligue 1 club Lille on a one-year contract, returning to France and Ligue 1 following his one-year stint in the United States and Major League Soccer.
 According to various columnists and reporters, the details of the agreement include an annual salary around €1.5m gross and an additional year in option.
 He was given the squad number 9 which was previously worn by club legend Jonathan David.
 Making his return to his homeland France, he stated : "I'm very happy and excited to be back in France, home.
 I've always considered Lille a top French club.
 I know a lot of former Lille players, like Eden, Yo Cabaye, Debuch', Rio, Ben' Pavard...
 They all have great memories of the club, with good values.
 The team had a great season last season and will be playing in the Europa League.
 It's a young and talented squad, which needs experienced players like me.
 So I'll also be there in that role."

-Giroud debuted for Lille in a friendly match against Borussia Dortmund on 2 August 2025.

-On 17 August 2025, in his first official game with Lille, he opened the scoring in a Ligue 1 3-3 draw with Brest, becoming at 38 years, 10 months and 18 days Lille's oldest goalscorer ever, beating José Fonte's record.
+On 17 August, in his first official game with Lille, he opened the scoring in a 3–3 draw with Brest, becoming at 38 years, 10 months and 18 days Lille's oldest goalscorer ever, beating José Fonte's record.
+On 25 September, in a 2–1 win against Norwegian side Brann in the first game of the 2025–26 UEFA Europa League league phase, he scored his first continental goal with Lille, to become at 38 years, 11 months and 26 days the oldest French goalscorer in an UEFA club competition.